Score Matching for Truncated Density Estimation on a Manifold: Truncated Manifold Score Matching

-We extend the approach of both \citet{song} and \citet{mardia2016} to combine truncated and manifold score matching.
-Consider a compact oriented Riemannian manifold $M$ with boundary $\partial M$, and random vector $\mb{x} \in M$ with pdf $q(\mb{x})$.
-Similar to previous score matching implementations by \citet{scorematching1, scorematching2}, \citet{mardia2016} and \citet{song}, we minimise the expected squared distance between the score functions of the statistical model and the data,
+The aim of this section is to extend the approach of \citet{mardia2016}, using methods of truncated score matching described in \citet{song}, to combine truncated and manifold score matching, which we entitle Truncated Manifold Score Matching (TMSM).
+Similar to previous score matching implementations, we propose to minimise the expected squared distance between the score functions of the statistical model and the data,

-where the integration is with respect to the manifold surface $M$, and $g(\mb{x})$ is the scaling function.
-In the classical score matching derivation, one part of the proof involves a term which is equal to zero under the assumption that the density $q(\mb{x}) \to 0$ as $\mb{x} \to \infty$.
-In the \textit{truncated} setting, this assumption is no longer valid, as the support of $q(\mb{x})$ ends at the boundary, $\partial M$, for which $q(\mb{x}) \neq 0$.
-Instead, akin to the approach of \citet{song}, we instead let $g(\mb{x}') = 0$ for all $\mb{x}' \in \partial M$, the boundary of the manifold.
-This condition is necessary for the derivation of the following theorem.
+where the key difference from \citet{mardia2016} is the integration over $\truncatedmanifold$ instead of $\compactmanifold$.
+Similar to generalised score matching \citep{yu2018sm,yu2019sm,yu2021sm}, $g(\mb{z})$ is a weighting function, for which we define the following boundary condition: